Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Bayesian Hierarchical Additive Models (BHAM)

-We introduce a novel prior for GAMs, particularly for high-dimensional nonlinear modeling with bi-level selection.
-The proposed prior extends from the spike-and-slab lasso prior described in Equation (\ref{eq:ssl}).
-Given the re-parameterized design matrix \(\boldsymbol{X}_j = \) for the \(j\)th variable, we impose a two-part SSL prior to the coefficients \(\boldsymbol{\beta}_j = \).
-Specifically, we impose independent group priors on the linear space coefficients and on the nonlinear space coefficients respectively, where \(\gamma_{j}\in\{0,1\}\) and \(\gamma^*_{j}\in \{0,1\}\) are two latent indicator variables, indicating if the model includes the linear effect and the nonlinear effect of the \(j\)th variable respectively. \(s_0\) and \(s_1\) are scale parameters, assuming \(0 < s_0 < s_1\) and given.
-These scale parameters \(s_0\) and \(s_1\) can be treated as tuning parameters and optimized via cross-validation.
-A discussion of how to choose the scale parameters comes in Section \ref{sec:tune}.
-To note, this prior differs from previous group SSL priors \citep{Tang2018, Tang2019}, as the \(\beta_j\) and \(\boldsymbol{\beta}^*_j\) have different indicator variables \(\gamma_j\), \(\gamma_j^*\) respectively.
-It is possible to add a more restrictive assumption on the priors, assuming that one indicator variable decides the inclusion of both the linear effect and nonlinear effect, i.e.~\(\gamma_j = \gamma^*_j\).
-This converges to the SB-GAM \citep{Bai2021}.
-Conversely, it is also possible to relax the assumption such that each coefficient \(\beta_{jk} \in \boldsymbol{\beta}^*_j\) has its own latent indicator \(\gamma_{jk}\), but at the cost of complicating the bi-level functional selection.
-This reduces the proposed prior to the classic SSL prior.
+We introduce a novel SSL-based prior for smooth functions in GAMs.
+Given the reparameterized design matrix \(\boldsymbol{X}_j = \) for the \(j\)th variable, we impose a two-part SSL prior to the coefficients \(\boldsymbol{\beta}_j = \).
+Specifically, the linear space coefficient has an SSL prior and the nonlinear space coefficients share a group SSL prior, where \(\gamma_{j}\in\{0,1\}\) and \(\gamma^*_{j}\in \{0,1\}\) are two latent indicator variables, indicating if the model includes the linear effect and the nonlinear effect of the \(j\)th variable respectively. \(s_0\) and \(s_1\) are scale parameters, assuming \(0 < s_0 < s_1\) and given.
+These scale parameters \(s_0\) and \(s_1\) can be treated as tuning parameters and optimized via cross-validation, discussed in Section \ref{sec:tune}.

-The re-parameterization introduced in Section \ref{sec:BHAM} grants the validity of the proposed prior.
-First of all, the smoothing function bases are linear dependent and necessitate extra attention.
-The eigeondecomposition remedies the problem and hence our prior can be set to be conditionally independent.
-Secondly, the eigenvalue scaling provides a panacea to allow unified scale parameters for all bases of all smoothing functions.